norulshahlam/banking-application-crud-tutorials/README.md

 Spring consider exception handling a cross-cutting concern, thus it allows you to handle exceptions separately from the rest of your code.
 This approach truly does work great with Spring!

-Used for global error handling in the Spring MVC application.It also has full control over the body of the response and the status code.
+Used for global error handling in the Spring MVC application.
+It also has full control over the body of the response and the status code.

   <li><b>Types</b></li>